 All riders wear an ASTM-SEI approved helmet and use standard English or western tack or equipment specially adapted to their needs.
 Riders should wear long pants and closed toe shoes or boots.

 Hippotherapy is one of several treatment strategies that a therapist can use as part of a treatment plan.
 Specifically, Hippotherapy is the use of the horse’s movement and sensory input for improving function.
-Licensed Physical and Occupational Therapists properly position the patient on the horse, analyze the patient’s response and direct the horse’s movement to achieve specific patient treatment goals.
+Licensed Physical, Occupational and Speech Therapists properly position the patient on the horse, analyze the patient’s response and direct the horse’s movement to achieve specific patient treatment goals.
 This strategy can be used effectively to improve a variety of functional areas including balance, posture, mobility, communication and behavior for patients of all ages and many disabilities.

 The well-trained therapy horse moves in a rhythmic, symmetrical and organized way.
 Each step the horse takes provides strong sensory and physical input in many dimensions including up and down; side to side; and back and forth.
 By asking for variations in these movements the therapist gains results that cannot be achieved by a machine or duplicated in a clinic setting.

 The very capable horses at Ride On have been carefully selected for their movement quality and even temperament and then further trained.
 The horse accurately and tirelessly provides ample opportunities for the patient to experience movement and sensory input that will enhance the quality of life.
-Scholarships are available for those in financial need.
-Please call for more information.